Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 Choose from 1, 2, 3 [1]:
 ```

-This option concerns the management of static files (HTML, CSS, static images like background images) and media files (file upload by you or your users like profile picture for example).
+This is about static (HTML, CSS, static images like background images) and media files (file upload by you or your users like profile picture for example) storages.
 If you choose **AWS** (amazon web service) or **GCP** (google cloud provider), your project will be configured for these providers to handle static and media files in production.
-If you choose **None**, then media files will not work by default (you will have to set it up yourself) in production and static files will work only if you choose **y** on the option **use_whitenoise**.
+If you choose **None**, then media files will not work by default (you will have to set it up yourself) in production and static files will work only if you choose **y** on the option *use_whitenoise*.
 For a step-by-step guide on how to configure static and media files serving yourself using **AWS**, watch [this](https://www.youtube.com/watch?v=kt3ZtW9MXhw&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=16).

 ```c
 Select mail_service: